 As the hours passed I realized how foolish it was of me to think that we would actually be seen at 8:30.
 I didn’t have the book I am reading.
 Phones were “not allowed” (this was according to the sign no one else seemed to see.)
 I went through the papers I had brought with me and made some more notes, made sure everything was in order.
 I pulled out the 1.5-inch binder that is filled with our Court Orders and read through them all.
 I had forgotten so much of what has been argued about before a judge and the ridiculous requests and accusations I have come up against.

 The one thing I didn’t have to read for the first time was my warm fuzzies.
-Not only did I not have my warm fuzzies, I didn’t have my pictures of Aidan with Gram, my colorful sheet of all my favorite empowering quotes, nothing.
+Not only did I not have my warm fuzzies, but I also didn’t have my pictures of Liam with Gram, my colorful sheet of all my favorite empowering quotes, nothing.
 I needed some encouragement.
 Then it occurred to me; I am not the same woman I was five years ago.
 I am stronger, smarter, and more loving toward myself and more supported by others than I have ever been.
 I decided it was time to write my own warm fuzzy, my truth.
 This is what I wrote on my yellow legal pad:

 Then something peculiar and beautiful happened, my writing turned into a prayer.

 “Spirit of Life and Love, please grant our family peace.
 Free us from the fear and anxiety that has plagued our first years as a family.
 Spirit of all that is holy, rid us from the terror [XN] has reigned on our lives.
 Grant us the presence of love and help us to trust that you will provide for us.”

 As I wrote I could feel myself sitting up straighter.
 I felt my breath deepen and slow.
 My hands stopped shaking.
 And when I finished I sat back in my uncomfortable waiting room chair, closed my eyes, and felt the corners of my mouth creep into a smile.
 This was surely a new physical experience of being at the Courthouse.